 |Short-term on-the-job training|

-Receptionists perform administrative tasks, such as answering phones, receiving visitors, and providing general information about their organization to the public and customers.
+Receptionists do tasks such as answering phones, receiving visitors, and providing information about their organization to the public.

 Receptionists are employed in nearly every industry.

-Receptionists typically need a high school diploma and good communication skills.
+Receptionists typically need a high school diploma or equivalent and good communication skills.

 Explore resources for employment and wages by state and area for receptionists.

 Compare the job duties, education, job growth, and pay of receptionists with similar occupations.

 Learn more about receptionists by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.